FilipAcodes/Front-End-Tech-Assessment/README.md

 ##

-Added a Footer & Header as extra
+Added a Footer & Header as extra(Not mandatory for requested criteria)

 #